Keruspe/blog/posts/2016-05-17-enabling-totp-2fa-on-the-laptop.md

 admin action, you will be prompted for the TOTP code, and then for your password.
 The `user=root` part in the configuration will automatically make the authentication fail if the file in `/etc/google-authenticator` doesn't belong to root.

+Now let's check that everything is working properly by logging as your user (`su - keruspe` for me) and as root (`su -`).
+If everything works fine, you're done.

 Voila, your computer is now more secure.
 The only way to bypass it is to edit the pam configuration file, which is not possible without your decryption key if your system